jaszlo/mindstorms_erikaos/hello_world_v2.0/ReadMe.md

 chmod u+x configure.sh && ./configure.sh
 ```

-In addition some hand on changes are required in the `kermit_upload_stub` as well as in the `Makefile`.
+In addition some hand on changes might be required in the `kermit_upload_stub` as well as in the `Makefile`.
-First of all you need to specify the line of the serial port if it differs on your machine.
+You need to specify the line of the serial port if it differs on your machine.
-Also you need to make sure you are allowed to acces that line.
+Also you need to make sure you are have acces to that line.

 To compile the `hello_world.c` simply run `make`.
 This will create the build directory with some files of which `mindstorm_app.bin` and `boot.scr` are relevant.
 You can change the name of your binary via the makefile variable `APP_NAME`.

-For easier deployment `Kermit` is used which allows us to deploy the binary using the uart serial port.
+For easier deployment `Kermit` is used which allows us to deploy the binary using the UART.
 To do so the `boot.scr` needs to be put on the sd-card **once**.

 That will ensure that when booting the script will wait for a binary via the serial port and load it into memory.
 Afterwards the `boot.scr` will go to the fixed entry point `start_up`.
 To ensure that the function `start_up` will always have the same address.
 This was done by creating a new segment `start` and telling the linker at which address he should put that specific segment.

 In order to deploy after booting and a setup serial port use